 Freelancers hired for Featured Jobs pay a reduced freelancer service fee if they are Top Rated or a Rising Talent.

-Freelancers participating in the Upwork Payroll service are paid through a third-party staffing firm and are therefore excluded from paying Upwork Service Fees.
+Freelancers participating in the Upwork Payroll service are paid through a third-party staffing firm and are therefore excluded from paying Upwork freelancer service fees.

-As a freelancer, you pay the Upwork Service Fee on all billings, including hours, milestones, and bonuses.
+As a freelancer, you pay the freelancer fee on all billings, including hours, milestones, projects, and bonuses.
 It is included in the amounts clients see on your proposals, contracts, and profile.
 Most of your reports show only total charges, inclusive of fees—the same as what the client would see.

 Fees are broken out in your Transactions and Earnings Reports.
 The total billed to your clients is your income and the fees paid may be deductible business expenses.